KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-attributes.md

 Behaviour:

-* does laser attack at 75%, 50% and 25% hp thresholds.
+* does laser attack at 75%, 50% and 25% HP thresholds.
-* summons ochimusa at 100%, 66% and 33% hp thresholds. becomes immortal again.
+* summons ochimusa at 100%, 66% and 33% HP thresholds. becomes immortal again.
 * spams orbs every 6-7 seconds after it summons the first ochimusa. they deal close to no damage, but they do deal a bit of poise damage, though it takes 2 waves of full hits to even stagger. there is a max cap on the number of orbs. aiming is scuffed until you get close to it.

 Other Interactions:

 * disappears in multiplayer.
 * cant have marks or statuses.
-* can only have cryo and freeze aura. reactions with those work as normal.
+* can only have Cryo and Freezee aura. reactions with those work as normal.
 * cant lower resistance.
 * can switch party near it, even when being hit by the orbs.

 **Evidence:**
 Playlist of all recordings: [YouTube](https://www.youtube.com/playlist?list=PLubNP2Z7jM8r68CvkaN8p33dvxTnCQO02)
-Auras:
+auras:
 Cryo - Yes [YouTube](https://youtu.be/3Tslenj0ud4)
 Electro - No [YouTube](https://youtu.be/cu99D1W9UEs)
 Hydro - No [YouTube](https://youtu.be/0UstmWsWPdM)